George H. McLain

-George H. McLain was a United States Democratic politician from California and an influential pension promoter from the 1930s through the early 1950s.
+George H. McLain (June 24, 1901 – July 12, 1965) was a United States Democratic politician from California and an influential pension promoter from the 1930s through the early 1950s.

 Career

 McLain began his political career campaigning on behalf of 1934 California gubernatorial candidate Upton Sinclair, before turning to social organizing.
 He formed a nativist organization called "Natives of California, Inc." in 1936, whose avowed purpose was "to return the government of California to the natives of the state, and keep it there," a reaction to the large number of migrants from the Great Plains who had arrived during the Depression.
 In the early forties, McLain gained control of an organization that would become the California Institute of Social Welfare and McLain's main platform for political organizing.
-In 1949, he was accused of bribing state lawmakers, but the case was dismissed the following year by California's Third District Court of Appeals.
+In 1949, he was accused of bribing state lawmakers, but the case was dismissed the following year by California's Third District Court of Appeal.

 After leading a series of ballot proposition campaigns that all failed in the early 1950s, McLain largely retreated from public life, save to run for federal office twice in the early sixties.

-McLain is best known for running in California's Democratic presidential primary in 1960.
+McLain may be best known for running in California's Democratic presidential primary in 1960.
 He was the only opponent of the heavily favored favorite son candidate, Governor Pat Brown.
 McLain lost to Brown, but, because of the large number of votes cast in California, and the small number of primaries overall, he finished third in total number of votes cast in all Democratic primaries, just behind eventual nominee John F. Kennedy and Brown, even though he ran only in California.

-McLain ran unsuccessfully, at various times, for Los Angeles School Board, City Council and Mayorship, the State Assembly and Senate, and California's 23rd Congressional District.
-He also ran twice for the United States Senate: as a write-in Democrat in 1946 (special election) and for his party's nomination 1964, losing both times.
+McLain ran unsuccessfully, at various times, for the Los Angeles School Board, the City Council and Mayor of Los Angeles; the State Assembly and State Senate, and California's 23rd Congressional District.
+He also ran twice for the United States Senate: as a Democratic write-in in a 1946 special election and for his party's nomination in 1964, losing both times.